John Capek

-John Joseph Capek is a composer, arranger, keyboardist, producer.
+John Capek (born 27 November 1947) is a Czech-born Australian-Canadian composer, arranger, keyboardist and producer.

 Biography

-John Capek was born in Prague, Czechoslovakia (now Czech Republic). on 27 November 1947.
-He is the son of Fred Capek, a concert pianist and Mechanical Engineer, and Irene Capek, both survivors of Terezin and the Auschwitz concentration camp.
+John Capek was born in Prague, Czechoslovakia (now the Czech Republic) on 27 November 1947.
+He is the son of Fred Capek, a concert pianist and mechanical engineer, and Irene Capek, both survivors of Terezín and the Auschwitz concentration camp.
 Capek moved with his family to Melbourne, Australia at the age of three.
-His father was his first piano teacher and showed him the works of Czech composers Bedřich Smetana and Antonín Dvorak, which he was playing by the age of three.
+His father was his first piano teacher and showed him the works of Czech composers Bedřich Smetana and Antonín Dvořák, which he was playing by the age of three.

-Capek’s wife Batsheva, born in Toronto, Canada, is a singer and guitar player, known for her Yiddish and Hebrew songs.
+Capek's wife Batsheva, born in Toronto, Canada, is a singer and guitar player, known for her Yiddish and Hebrew songs.The couple now live in Nashville, Tennessee.

 Career

 Capek studied piano as a child, then later, influenced by Little Richard, Ray Charles and Chuck Berry, co-founded Carson, one of Australia's premier blues bands.
-He graduated as a Chemical Engineer but left this job soon after to pursue his passion of music.
-Capek then played in the bands King Harvest, Flite, and with Australian music artists Doug Parkinson and Renee Geyer.
+He graduated as a chemical engineer but left this job soon after to pursue his passion of music.
+Capek then played in the bands King Harvest, Flite, and with Australian musical artists Doug Parkinson and Renee Geyer.